parth-chovatiya/parth-chovatiya/README.md

 Here are some ideas to get you started:
 -->
-I am a Second year Computer Engineering Student at Birla Vishvakarma Mahavidyalaya Anand.
+I am a third year Computer Engineering Student at Birla Vishvakarma Mahavidyalaya Anand.
 I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=parth-chovatiya&label=Profile%20views&color=0e75b6&style=plastic" alt="xditya" /></p>